Piikani Nation: History

-The band is governed by a council comprising a chief and twelve councilors elected according to custom rather than the provisions of the Indian Act.
+The band is governed by a council comprising a chief and twelve councillors elected according to custom rather than the provisions of the Indian Act.
 To this end, in 2002, the Piikani Nation implemented the Piikani Nation Election By-law and Regulations (collectively referred to as the "Election Code").
 This code includes a reference in its preamble to Piikanissini, the traditional teachings of the Piikani, and allows for councillors to be dismissed if they are found to be in violation of the tenets of Piikanissini.

 A court case in 2008 also allowed for the principles of Piikanissini to be invoked to prevent a candidate from running from office, rather than to remove them once in office.
 The court found that the elders of the community functioned like a senate, and that they were the proper body to advise the Piikani Nation Election Removals Board and the Chief Electoral Officer.
 The court ruled that the Election Code did not include such powers for the elders as written, however, and so it gave the band six months to clarify the code.

-The principles of Piikanissini were invoked once again when on December 13, 2013 Gayle Strikes With A Gun was removed as chief by the Piikani Nation Removal Appeals Board because she "failed to maintain a standard of conduct expected of a member of the Piikani Nation Council, as set out in the Election Bylaws and in keeping with the principles of Piikanissini."
+The principles of Piikanissini were invoked once again when on December 13, 2013, Gayle Strikes With A Gun was removed as chief by the Piikani Nation Removal Appeals Board because she "failed to maintain a standard of conduct expected of a member of the Piikani Nation Council, as set out in the Election Bylaws and in keeping with the principles of Piikanissini."

-In 2002 the voters of Piikani Nation approved a C$64.3 million settlement with the governments of Alberta and Canada over Piikani water rights impacted by the Lethbridge Northern Irrigation Headworks on the Oldman River.
+In 2002 the voters of Piikani Nation approved a $64.3 million settlement with the governments of Alberta and Canada over Piikani water rights impacted by the Lethbridge Northern Irrigation Headworks on the Oldman River.
 The monies were deposited in the Piikani Trust governed by the Piikani Trust Agreement.
 The agreement also allowed the Nation to acquire 10300 acres of new reserve land.
 The band later took out loans against the trust to invest in industrial developments, and were then sued by a band member alleging mismanagement.
 The band then filed suit against a Calgary-based investment broker for defrauding it of $23 million from the settlement.
 In 2012, the band's investment company, Piikani Investment Corporation, was restructured in the bankruptcy courts.
 The alleged mismanagement became part of a Royal Canadian Mounted Police investigation in 2013.